tsujio/webrtc-chord/README.md

 webrtc-chord
 ============

-An implementation of Chord, a kind of Distributed Hash Table, using WebRTC.
+An implementation of Chord, a protocol of Distributed Hash Table, using WebRTC.

 ## Requirements
-webrtc-chord uses [WebRTC](http://www.webrtc.org/) as transports, so check your browser supports WebRTC.
+webrtc-chord requires [WebRTC](http://www.webrtc.org/), so check if your browser supports WebRTC.

-It also uses [PeerJS](https://github.com/peers/peerjs) library, which simplifies use of WebRTC.
+It also uses [PeerJS](https://github.com/peers/peerjs) library, which simplifies the use of WebRTC.
-PeerJS needs [PeerServer](https://github.com/peers/peerjs-server) as signaling server, so you must run your own PeerServer or use cloud service like [PeerServer Cloud](http://peerjs.com/peerserver) or [SkyWay](http://nttcom.github.io/skyway/en/).
-The information of PeerServer must be passed to chord object as parameter of the constructor.
+PeerJS needs [PeerServer](https://github.com/peers/peerjs-server) (to act) as signaling server, so you must run your own PeerServer or use cloud services such as [PeerServer Cloud](http://peerjs.com/peerserver) or [SkyWay](http://nttcom.github.io/skyway/en/).
+A Chord object receives the information for connecting to the PeerServer via a parameter of the constructor.

-WebRTC and PeerJS uses STUN/TURN server and PeerServer, so you may need some proxy settings to access to them.
+WebRTC and PeerJS uses STUN/TURN server and PeerServer, so you may need to adjust some proxy settings to access to them.

 ## Include libraries
 webrtc-chord depends on the following libraries.